Toronto Wolfpack and Hull KR: Promotion successes give cause for celebration

 To remind you, Hull KR were dropped down a division in the most dramatic of circumstances 12 months ago.
 They lost the Million Pound Game against Salford despite being two scores up with only two minutes to play.

 Relegation for them came as a seismic shock, their future was in the balance.
 Relegation for another once great club, Bradford Bulls, proved to be catastrophic.
-But the reaction in East Hull was incredible.
+But the reaction in east Hull was incredible.

 The reality of life in the lower league proved to have a galvanising effect on a club that chairman and co-owner Neil Hudgell admits now was previously drifting.

-Within days of going down, sponsors came back on board to underpin the club's determination to bounce straight back up and over 6000 fans pledged their support by buying into a membership scheme.
-That allowed them to keep their playing staff on a fully professional basis.
+Within days of going down, sponsors came back on board to underpin the club's determination to bounce straight back up and over 6,000 fans pledged their support by buying into a membership scheme.
+That allowed them to keep their playing staff fully professional.

 Big changes were made behind the scenes to the club's infrastructure, Tim Sheens took over as head coach and a clutch of signings were made.